nadnbuds/rshell/README.md

       succeeds

 ### Bugs
-**rshell** will return an error when only a comment is passed in, it will also return an error with incorrect syntax such as:
+**rshell** will return an error when:
-* When there is no command before/after a connector
+* There is no command before/after a connector
-*
+* Only a comment is passed in
+* Only && or || is passed in

+**rshell** currently do not have the ability to handle incorrect inputs and prompt the user to enter a correct input.